 The thesis is a major piece of original work.
-Students conduct research for the thesis during the summer between their first and second year.
-In the first year, students prepare for the thesis research by identifying a supervisor, choosing a topic, and writing the Research Design Essay.
+You will conduct research for the thesis during the summer between your first and second year.
+In the first year, you will prepare for the thesis research by identifying a supervisor, choosing a topic, and writing the Research Design Essay.
 Much of the second year is spent writing and rewriting the thesis.

 While the thesis must be in the broad area of Development Studies, it does not need to be on a topic directly related to the courses undertaken as part of the degree.
-Students must discuss their thesis topic with their course supervisor - the earlier the better, and certainly by Week 8 of Michaelmas Term of year 1.
+You must discuss your thesis topic with your course supervisor - the earlier the better, and certainly by Week 8 of Michaelmas Term of year 1.